dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 }
 ```

 2. Get the most recent 20 run results for the longest running model.
-Review the results of the model across runs, or you can go to the job/run or commit itself to investigate further.
+Review the results of the model across runs or you can go to the job/run or commit itself to investigate further.

 ```graphql
 query ModelHistoricalRuns(